DaveVoorhis/Wrapd/README.md

 # Wrapd
 A lightweight, pure Java, XML-and-annotation-free data abstraction layer.
+It's pronounced "rapid" and/or "wrapped".